-Graham County Travel and Tourism is your western North Carolina smoky mountain travel guide with accommodation listings, local event calendar, and area information.
+Graham County Travel and Tourism is your western North Carolina smoky mountain travel guide with Robbinsville, Lake Santeetlah, Fontana Lake, and Graham County accommodation listings, including resorts, vacation and cabin rentals, campgrounds, plus local event calendar,regional maps, and area information.

 Two-thirds of Graham County is National Forest Lands.
 It is the home of Joyce Kilmer Memorial Forest, Slickrock Creek Wilderness Area, the Nantahala National Forest, and borders the Great Smoky Mountains National Park.
 The Appalachian Trail winds through the county on its trek from Georgia to Maine.
 Lake Santeetlah’s shoreline is more than 75% National Forest; insurance that it will never be spoiled by development.
 Many visitors enjoy the solitude of the lake even on the busiest of summer weekends.
 Fontana Lake has some 25 miles of water to explore.
 The entire north shore is the Great Smoky Mountain National Park.
 Fontana Dam is a must see for the vacationer.
 And there are still two other rarely visited lakes to explore.

 Some of our trout streams boast a national reputation.
 The Cheoah River has first class rapids for the white water enthusiast.
 Tsali Recreational Area attracts both mountain bikers and horseback riders.